 Ski and Snowboard

-Lake Tahoe has 18 world-class ski areas, from downhill mountains with beginner, intermediate and high-difficulty runs to cross-country skiing.
-Get information and find out which ski areas are best for you by going to: visitrenotahoe.com/reno-tahoe/what-to-do/ski/search
+Lake Tahoe has the highest concentration of ski areas in North America, from downhill mountains with beginner, intermediate and high-difficulty runs to cross-country skiing.
+Get information and find out which ski areas are best for you by going to visitrenotahoe.com/reno-tahoe/what-to-do/ski/search

 Snowmobiling is an amazing option for seeing some of the untouched areas of the high Sierra.
 An exhilarating ride up over 10,000-feet above sea level will bring you into the clouds, looking down on the winter beauty of Lake Tahoe and the surrounding valleys. visitrenotahoe.com/reno-tahoe/what-to-do/snow-adventures/snowmobiling

 Ice skating is a fun and quick activity for families.
 No motors and very little risk.
 There are plenty of ice skating options around Lake Tahoe.

 Reno Ice Rink at Greater Nevada Field - 10 North Virginia Street Reno, NV 89501 - http://reno.gov/, 775-334-2262

 Olympic Ice Pavilion at Squaw Valley – squaw.com, 530-581-7246